joonhyublee/joons-renderer/README.md

 * _Light_
 * _Depth-of-field_

 .. and more.
-Check out the [full list of supported and unsupported functions](https://github.com/joonhyublee/joons-renderer/wiki/Supported-&-Unsupported-Functions).
+Check out the [full list of supported & unsupported functions](https://github.com/joonhyublee/joons-renderer/wiki/Supported-&-Unsupported-Functions).

 ### License
 Use & modify as you want.